Dismissal on economic grounds

 Redundant employees may be eligible for unemployment benefits, provided they meet all the necessary criteria.

-The back-to-work allowance (Allocation de retour à l’emploi – ARE) is an income maintenance benefit provided by Pôle Emploi under certain conditions.
+The back-to-work allowance (Allocation de retour à l’emploi – ARE) is an income maintenance benefit provided by France Travail under certain conditions.
 It is intended for registered job seekers who are out of work through no fault of their own.
 Payments will cease if the redundant employee returns to paid employment.

-You can calculate the amount of unemployment benefits you are entitled to on the Pôle Emploi website:
+You can calculate the amount of unemployment benefits you are entitled to on the France Travail website:

 Impact on right of residence

-All nationals of non-EU and non-EEA countries – with the exception of Switzerland and the United Kingdom – who wish to live and work in France for more than three months must have a residence permit.
+All nationals of non-EU and non-EEA countries – except for Switzerland – who wish to live and work in France for more than three months must have a residence permit.

 Where a foreign employee is considered to have lost their job through no fault of their own, their situation will depend on the type of residence permit they have.